nikhil-sinnarkar/CarND-LaneLines-P1-master/writeup_template.md

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+### 1. Pipeline description.

+The pipeline I have developed consists of 6 steps.

+First I read the image and converted it to grayscale.
+![grayscale][./md resources/solidWhiteRight_gray.jpg]

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...